-One does not simply go to Norway.
-It’s a country that needs to be experienced with all your senses and a bucket list place if ever there was one.
+One does not simply ‘visit’ Norway.
+It’s a country that needs to be experienced with all your senses!
+It is a bucket list destination if ever there was one.
 A country so wild, rugged and beautiful that it enters your system and never leaves.
-While Norway’s breath-taking landscapes, towering mountain peaks and magnificent Fjords are a nature and adventures lovers’ paradise, the country’s cities and towns are a heady mix of ancient and modern, and charm and sophistication.
-Quite simply, one of the most breathtaking countries in Northern Europe and the world.
+While Norway’s breath-taking landscapes, towering mountain peaks and magnificent Fjords are a nature and adventure lovers’ paradise, the country’s cities and towns are a heady mix of ancient and modern, and charm and sophistication.
+Quite simply, Norway is one of the most breathtaking countries in Northern Europe and the world.

-On our brand new Scandinavian Escape tour, we cover Denmark, Norway and Sweden and travel to top destinations like the capital, Oslo as well as Bergen and Lillehammer.
-On day four in Oslo, you get the opportunity to see not only the Akershus Castle but also the Oslo Opera House, the Parliament building and the Royal Palace!
+On our Scandinavian Escape tour, we cover Denmark, Norway and Sweden and travel to top destinations like the capital, Oslo, as well as Bergen and Gudvangen – a beautiful village at the end of a fjord.
+In Oslo, you get the opportunity to see not only the Akershus Castle but also the Oslo Opera House, the Parliament building and the Royal Palace with a local guide!
 Not too shabby, hey?
-Here are the highlights in Norway not to be missed…

 As Norway’s’ capital, Oslo is home to Norway’s government and its royal family.
-The Norwegian Parliament is known as the Storting house or Stortingsbyningen in Norwegian.
-Here the 8 political parties, 169 members gather with the president and vice presidents for political debate and supreme decision-making.
+The Norwegian Parliament is known as the Storting House or Stortingsbyningen in Norwegian.
+Here the eight political parties gather with the president and vice president for political debate and supreme decision-making.

 Norway’s second largest city, nestling comfortably on the mountain sides has a charisma and character that once it grabs you, never let’s go.
 It’s a wonderful place to relax, kick back and take in the culture and nature that embrace the city and its people.
 When you pack, make sure you bring good walking shoes, because as a small city, you want to experience Bergen on foot.
 Situated on the water’s edge, the old town is a charming little waterfront city with character buildings, reminding you of a wild and wonderful past, many cool shops and restaurants, and quirky art scattered around the town.